Kirbologist/Raman-Scattering-Code-Conversion/README.md

 - `No. of theta-coordinates` is a positive integer representing the number of polar angle/colatitude coordinates to use within the particle when performing field calculations/integrations.
 By default, this parameter is 320.

 The following parameters are used for calculating the T-matrices.
-- `Nb_theta` is a positive integer used to calculate the P and Q matrices.
+- `Nb_theta` is a positive integer, which is the number of angles used in Gaussian quadratures for the evaluation of P and Q matrix integrals.
-- `Nb_theta_pst` is a positive integer used for postprocessing.
+- `Nb_theta_pst` is a positive integer, which is the number of angles used for surface field averaging in postprocessing.

 The following 'calculation' parameters are for describing the incident light and the mediums that the light passes through.
 - `epsilon1` is a floating-point value representing the dielectric constant of the surrounding medium.